Sineatah1111/Randomdex/README.md

 If distributing this bot, credits to the original authors must not be removed.

-##info
+## info

-this is a parody of ballsdex that I just going to have random items from game to scoence
+this is a parody of ballsdex that is just going to have random items from games to science